featherbear/wsl-usb-gui/README.md

 ## Installation

+The installation of dependencies should be handled automatically at the end of the MSI installer.
+If any error occur here though, or the program doesn't appear to run correctly, it may help to run through the steps manually.

+### Manual dependency installation

 Check the usbipd-win instructions for any updates: https://github.com/dorssel/usbipd-win/wiki/WSL-support

 As of usbipd-win version 2.2.0 (at the time of writing) the following instructions should get you up and running.